-A detailed discussion of the Ubisense schema security model, encryption and authentication protocols, can be found in the document Ubisense Architecture: Schema Security.
+A detailed discussion of the Ubisense schema security model, encryption and authentication protocols, can be found in Ubisense Architecture: Schema Security on the Ubisense Documentation Portal.

-Protocol Tunnelling
+Protocol Tunneling

 A protocol tunnel is included in Ubisense, to allow the protocols to run over any network that supports TCP.
 The basic tunnelling component implements a schema server on one side and the corresponding schema client on the other side, as shown in the diagram below.
 The schema server forwards remote invocation traffic over TCP to the schema client, where it is retransmitted; and the schema client forwards event channel traffic over TCP to the schema server, where it is retransmitted.